projectodd/openwhisk-katacoda/3-chained-actions/02-create-split-function.md

 ``cd splitter``{{execute}}

-Let's open the Java source file `src/main/java/com/example/FunctionApp.java` to review its contents.
-Click the link below to open the source file in the editor:
+Let's open the Java source file `src/main/java/com/example/FunctionApp.java` to review its contents.  **Click the link below** to open the source file in the editor:

 ``splitter/src/main/java/com/example/FunctionApp.java``{{open}}

-All OpenWhisk Java Action classes should have a `main` method with a signature that takes a `com.google.gson.JsonObject` as parameter and returns a `com.google.gson.JsonObject`.
+All OpenWhisk Java Action classes should have a `main` method with a signature that takes a `com.google.gson.JsonObject` as a parameter and returns a `com.google.gson.JsonObject`.
 We need to update the generated Action with our desired behavior.
-Update the FunctionApp class with this code:
+Update the FunctionApp class with this code by **clicking on the Copy button below**:

 <pre class="file" data-filename="splitter/src/main/java/com/example/FunctionApp.java" data-target="replace">
 package com.example;